 What Is Home Loan?

-Before using above home loan calculator, you should be thoroughly aware of what exactly a home loan?
+Before taking home loan, you should be thoroughly aware of what exactly a home loan?
 Different types of Home Loans and other hidden things which usually is not known in open.

 Home loan, helps any individual to borrow money from a bank or a non-banking financial company(NBFC) on certain interest rate.